The Clear Edge

 The trajectory validation:

-By Week 16, Sofia had $38,200 in Reserves (1.2 months coverage).
-Her target was $78,500 (2.5 months).
-She was 49% to target—on track to hit full reserves by Week 32 at the current 25% allocation rate.
+By Week 16, Sofia had $38,200 in Reserves, which covered 1.2 months of expenses.
+Her target was $78,500 for 2.5 months of coverage, so she was 49% of the way there and on track to reach full reserves by Week 32 at the current 25% allocation rate.

-Strategy 1: Credit card switching (fastest acceleration)
+Strategy 1: credit card switching (fastest acceleration)

 Move invoice clients to card payment with a discount incentive.

-“Switch to card payment, receive 3% discount on all future invoices.”
+The offer structure: “Switch to card payment, receive 3% discount on all future invoices.”

 ROI calculation: